30th May, 2022

 You’re entitled to a tax deduction for insurance premiums paid against the loss of income.
-Remember though, that this does not include life insurance, trauma insurance or critical care insurance.
+Remember, though, that this doesn’t include life insurance, trauma insurance or critical-care insurance.

-A commonly missed deduction, claims for net eligible expenses for disability aids, attendant care or aged care is one to watch out for.
+You can claim a deduction for net eligible expenses for disability aids, attendant care or aged care.

-For example: driving between offices, special trips to the post office or bank or moving from one job site to another.
+Common examples are driving between offices, special trips to the post office or bank, or moving from one job site to another.

 You can claim self-education expenses if there’s a connection between the course and your role in your business.
 You could be entitled to a tax deduction for expenses including the following:

 Self-education expenses are broken into five categories.
-If all of your self-education expenses fall into ‘category A,’ then you may reduce your deduction by $250.
+If all your self-education expenses fall into ‘category A,’ then you can reduce your deduction by $250.

-You’re entitled to a tax deduction for sunglasses if, as part of your employment, you are required to work outside for prolonged periods.
+You’re entitled to a tax deduction for sunglasses if, as part of your employment, you’re required to work outside for prolonged periods.

-There’s no limit on how much you can spend on sunglasses but remember that if they are more than $300 the ATO expects that they should then last for more than 12 months – meaning you should claim the depreciation on the glasses rather than an upfront deduction.
+There’s no limit on how much you can spend on sunglasses, but remember that if they cost more than $300, the ATO expects that they should then last for more than 12 months.
+(You should claim the depreciation on the glasses rather than an upfront deduction.)

 You can claim a deduction for the cost of buying and cleaning occupation-specific clothing, protective clothing and unique, distinctive uniforms.